 [Introduced January 25, 2012; referred to the Committee on the Judiciary.]

-A BILL to amend the Code of West Virginia, 1931, as amended, by adding thereto a new section, designated §30-6-22a, relating to establishing the right to control the disposition of the remains of a deceased person; determining who has that right; setting forth how that right may be forfeited; setting forth the role of the county commission; and limiting the liability of funeral homes.
+A BILL to amend the Code of West Virginia, 1931, as amended, by adding thereto a new section, designated §30-6-22a, relating to establishing the right to control the disposition of the remains of a deceased person; determining who has that right; and setting forth how that right may be forfeited.

 Be it enacted by the Legislature of West Virginia:

 That the Code of West Virginia, 1931, as amended, be amended by adding thereto a new section, designated §30-6-22a, to read as follows:

 ARTICLE 6.
 BOARD OF FUNERAL SERVICE EXAMINERS.

 §30-6-22a.
 Right of disposition; preneed contract; affidavit on disposition of remains; role of county commission; liability of funeral home.

 (a) Notwithstanding section twenty-two of this article, a person who is eighteen years of age or older and of sound mind, by entering into a preneed funeral contract, as defined in section two, article fourteen, chapter forty-seven of this code, may direct the location, manner and conditions of the disposition of the person's remains and the arrangements for funeral goods and services to be provided upon the person's death.
 The disposition directions and funeral prearrangements that are contained in a preneed contract is not subject to cancellation or substantial revision unless the cancellation or substantial revision has been ordered by a person the decedent has appointed in the preneed contract as the person authorized to cancel or revise the terms of the preneed contract or unless any resources set aside to fund the preneed contract are insufficient under the terms of the preneed contract to carry out the disposition directions and funeral prearrangements contained in the contract.